 There are parts of your hair that need lower temperatures than others.
 For example, your crown may be thicker than the hair at your nape.
 Use a higher heat setting on the thicker parts of your hair as they can handle a higher temperature (and will most likely need a higher setting in order to straighten), and use a lower heat setting where your hair is thinner.
 This will also help prevent heat damage to the thinner areas of your hair.
 If you’re curious to know which heat setting to use, conduct a patch test first on different areas where texture and thickness vary.
 However, don’t go any higher than 450 degrees, as you’re not baking cookies!
 Find that happy medium.

 Some naturals desire a sleek and shiny look, you can achieve this by using a silicone-based serum and apply section by section before flat ironing.
 Try TRESemmé Keratin Smooth Shine Serum.
 Silicone-based serums deliver smoothness and shine to the hair.
 As you flat iron your hair, use a rat-tail comb to chase.
 The chase method refers to applying a comb in front of the flat iron as you glide towards the end.
 This technique aids in even heat distribution among each strand.
-Pass the flat iron along your hair once, but try not to do it twice.
+Pass the flat iron on your hair once, but try not to do it twice.
 Continue this process throughout the entire head.

 Step 3: Finish with shine.